phi-grib/flame_API/README.md

 python manage.py runserver
 ```

-Then, open a browser and type the address http://localhost:8000
+Then, open a browser and type the following address: http://localhost:8000

-Alternatively, Windows users can use the script `flame API.bat` included in main directory.
-Right click this file and select 'Send to...'  which will give you an option to send a shortcut to the desktop.
-A double click on this icon will start the server and open automaticaly the GUI in a new window/tab of the Firefox browser, without entering any address.
-In some computers the server takes a few second to start while performing system checks.
+Alternatively, Windows users can additionally use the script `flame API.bat` which is included in the main directory flame_API.
+In order to do so, right click this file and select 'Send to...'.
+This will give you an option to send a shortcut to the desktop.
+A double click on this icon will start the server which will be followed by an automatic opening of the GUI in a new window/tab of the Firefox browser.
+Due to several system checks, in some computers the server may take a few seconds to start...
 In this case, simply reload the GUI page.

 If you prefer using another web browser (e.f.
 Edge or Chrome), edit the last line of the script accordingly.
-You can also customize the icon assigning a more descriptive name (e.g. Flame API) and the eTRANSAFE logo, which is also included in this directory as `etransafe-256px.ico`, by right clicking this shortcut and editing its properties.
+By right clicking this shortcut and editing its properties you can also customize the icon, for instance by selecting a more descriptive name (e.g. Flame API) or changing its logo (e.g. to the eTRANSAFE logo which is also included in this directory as etransafe-256px.ico).

 ## Flame GUI description

-The flame GUI consist in 2 main areas: control area and visualization area.
+The flame GUI consist of 2 main areas: a control area and a visualization area.

-Control area has all functions needed.
-Those functions are distributed in three tabs (Manage, Build and Predict).
-The Manage tab is responsible for managing the models: create, delete, import and export.
-Build and Predict tabs are teh responsible to create and predict models.
-In both tabs, the sequence is always the same:
+The control area is a visual demonstration of the three fundamental functions of Flame which are distributed in three tabs, namely 'Manage', 'Build', and 'Predict'.
+Moreover, the 'Manage' tab is further subdivided, thereby allowing for the management of  models, viz. to create, delete, import and export them.
+The 'Build' and 'Predict' tabs can be used to create new models and generate predictions, respectively.
+In both tabs, the sequence of steps which must be performed is always the same:

-- First we have to select a model
+- Select a model
-- Next step is select a training or prediction set
+- Select a training or prediction set
-- Select the parameters desired in case of construction.
+- Select the parameters desired in case of construction
-- And finally, throw the prediction or build the model.
+- Run a prediction or build a model

 ## Screenshots